TKais/Simple_Bank/README.md

 Simple_Bank
 ===========

-A simple banking interface using only HTML, CSS and JavaScript.
+A simple banking interface using only HTML, CSS and MVC JavaScript.